FOSSRIT/SkyTime/README.md

-Sky-Time
+SkyTime
 ========

 Educational game for Sugar

-This game is designed to teach youth the connection between clocks and time.
+This game is designed to teach younger children the connection between clocks and time as well as how to read an analog clock.

-We plan to have a title screen with two buttons, a 'play' button where the student can become familiar with the program, and a 'challenge' button that will allow the youth to test their knowledge of telling time.

-To be able to run the game, you need to generate and move the .mo files into the correctdirectories.

-To do this, open a terminal and go into the po/ directory and enter the following commands:

-    $ python msgfmt.py SkyTimeEnglish.po
-    $ sudo mv ./SkyTimeEnglish.mo /usr/share/locale/en/LC_MESSAGES/

-This will generate the .mo file for the English translations and move the file to the proper directory that the game will read from.
-Repeat those two steps for each language.

-You will need to replace the 'en' in the second command line with the corresponding language code.

-English = en
-Spanish = es
-French = fr
+The game currently has three different language settings: English, Spanish, and French.

+There are three different menu settings: Play, Challenge, and Tutorial.

+Play: This game mode has the player interact with the clock hands to match their displayed time with the goal time displayed.
+If the play does this correctly, a sun is displayed and the player is awarded one sun.
+We plan on implementing a reward system to give meaning to the suns you are awarded.
+These suns will turn into a currency where players can purchase new themes for the game and customize almost everything!

+Challenge: This game mode is has the same exact concept of the 'Play' game mode, execpt here your time is not displayed, only the goal time.
+This creates more of a challenge for children to tell time only by reading the clock rather than comparing their displayed time and the goal time and adjusting the hands until the two are identical.

+Tutorial: This screen just shows the layout of the XO laptop keyboard and what buttons the player will need to use to play the game.